lammps/lammps/doc/src/delete_atoms.rst

 *seed*.
 In all cases, which atoms are deleted may vary when running on different numbers of processors.

-For *pstyle* = *fraction*, the specified *pvalue* fraction (0.0 to 1.0) of eligible atoms are deleted.
-If *pflag* is set to 0, then the number deleted will be approximate.
-If *pflag* is set to 1, then the number deleted will be exactly the requested fraction, but for very large systems the selection of deleted atoms may take longer to calculate.
+For *pstyle* = *fraction*, the specified fraction *value*(0.0 to 1.0) of eligible atoms are deleted.
+If the *flag* is set to no/off/0, then the number of deleted atoms will be approximate, but the operation will always be fast.
+If instead the *flag* is set to yes/on/1, then the number deleted will be match the requested fraction as close as possible, but for very large systems the selection of deleted atoms will take additional time to determine.

-For *pstyle* = *count*, the specified integer *pvalue* number of eligible atoms are deleted.
-If *pflag* is set to 0, then if the requested number is larger then the number of eligible atoms, a warning is issued.
-If *pflag* is set to one, an error is triggered and LAMMPS will exit.
-In both cases exactly the number of requested atoms will be deleted (unless larger than eligible count).
-For very large systems the selection of deleted atoms will require the same time as *pstyle* = *fraction* with *pflag* = 1.
+For *pstyle* = *count*, the specified integer *value* is the number of eligible atoms are deleted.
+If the *flag* is set to no/off/0, then if the requested number is larger then the number of eligible atoms, a warning is issued and only the eligible atoms are deleted instead of the requested *value*.
+If the *flag* is set to yes/on/1, an error is triggered instead and LAMMPS will exit.
+For very large systems the selection of atoms to delete may take additional time same as for requesting the exact fraction with time as *pstyle* = *fraction*.

 Which atoms are eligible for deletion for style *partial* is determined by the specified *group-ID* and *region-ID*.
 To be eligible, an atom must be in both the specified group and region.
 If *group-ID* = all, there is effectively no group criterion.
 If *region-ID* is specified as NULL, no region criterion is imposed.

 For style *variable*, all atoms for which the atom-style variable with the given name evaluates to non-zero will be deleted.
 Additional atoms